 Persona

-With a better understanding of the problem and general reaction, I formulated a problem statement and hypothesis.
+With a better understanding of the problem and general reaction, I formulated a problem statement and a hypothesis.

 Problem Statement